Starting a Shipping Company in Indonesia

 Laws in Indonesia Which Are Related to Shipping Companies

-The shipping industry in Indonesia is replete with laws which have been created to regulate the industry and all activities therein.
-These laws have been integrated into a collective shipping law which is applicable to all shipping ventures within Indonesia’s shipping industry.
+Indonesia’s shipping industry is governed by numerous laws designed to regulate all activities within the sector.
+These laws have been integrated into a collective shipping law which applies to all shipping ventures within Indonesia’s shipping industry.

-• If the collision is the fault of a single vessel, the costs of the accident will be placed upon the owner of that vessel.
+• If the collision is a single vessel’s fault, the accident’s costs will be placed upon the vessel’s owner.

 • If two or more vessels are considered to be at fault during a collision, the owners of the vessels will proportionately and collectively bear the costs of the collision.

 The cabotage policy is also an extremely important piece of legislation which exists within Indonesia’s shipping industry.
-This shipping law originally stated that only vessels which have been registered under the flag of Indonesia were allowed to carry passengers and goods across Indonesia’s domestic ports.
-This policy implied that only Indonesia-based shipping companies were allowed to participate in local shipping services except when certain permissions which permitted a degree foreign participation were in force.
+Originally, this shipping law mandated that only Indonesian-flagged vessels could transport passengers and goods between domestic ports.
+This policy restricted local shipping services to Indonesia-based companies, with limited exceptions for foreign participation under specific permissions.

-An amendment of the cabotage policy would be created in order to restrict the importation of vessels from outside Indonesia.
-As such, foreign shipping companies which were allowed to operate within Indonesia were therefore required obtain their vessels from Indonesian ship-builders.
-The cabotage policy has been cited by some as one of the Indonesian government’s most notable efforts to increase the shipping industry‘s GDP contribution to the country from 11% to 25%.
+An amendment to the cabotage policy would be created to restrict the importation of vessels from outside Indonesia.
+Foreign shipping companies operating in Indonesia had to procure vessels from Indonesian ship-builders as a requirement.
+Some cite the cabotage policy as a significant Indonesian government effort to raise the shipping industry’s GDP contribution from 11% to 25%.

 Conclusion

 The shipping industry in Indonesia possesses tremendous potential for industrial growth.
-The government’s commitment to improvement of the industry in the country has created a suitable business climate.
-The growth potential of the shipping industry of Indonesia will therefore lead to an increased need for and purchase of shipping services by various people, businesses, and other entities from within Indonesia as well as from abroad.
+The government’s commitment to the improvement of the industry in the country has created a suitable business climate.
+The growth potential of Indonesia’s shipping industry will increase demand for shipping services from domestic and international entities.
 The need for transportation services to and from Indonesia’s ports has also increased tremendously.
 Therefore, starting a shipping company in Indonesia is clearly a viable business option.

 RUN & EXPAND YOUR BUSINESS INTO INDONESIA